 The beautiful town of Sintra nestles in the foothills of the Sintra mountains, with forested views stretching out all around.
 If you have the time you can also visit the hilltop Pena National Palace, known for its whimsical architecture and colourful design.
 Since we only had a day, we focused our time on the Moorish- and Manueline-style Sintra National Palace.

 The walk from the Sintra train station to the palace weaves its way around the valley, on a road called Volta Duche that has many of its own attractions worth visiting, including the Museu Anjos Teixeira and the Fonte Mourisca.
-It is also littered with people selling local items, jewellery, art and crafts, making it a very pleasant walk.
+People sell local items, jewellery, art and crafts, making it a very pleasant walk.

 We grabbed a bite to eat in one of the many restaurants before heading into the palace to have a look around.

-The Sintra National Palace is the best preserved royal residence in the whole of Portugal, and now serves as a historic house museum.
+The Sintra National Palace is the best preserved royal residence in the whole of Portugal, and is now a historic house museum.
 My favourite section was the kitchen with its enormous twin chimneys.

-The oldest part of the palace is the royal chapel built in the 14th century, but many different sections of the palace were built at different times in history, giving it a patchwork of architectural styles including Moorish and Gothic-Renaissance.
+The oldest part of the palace is the royal chapel, built in the 14th century.
+Many different sections of the palace were built at different times in history, giving it a patchwork of architectural styles including Moorish and Gothic-Renaissance.

 All in all Sintra was our favourite Lisbon day trip, with its pastel villas spread out over the leafy hillside, and all the history of the palace to learn about.
 We also wished we’d stayed in Belém longer and eaten more pasteis!